marissawyl/SQL-Python-Projects/Project_1_RFM_Revenue_Margin_Analysis/README.md

 - Distribution analysis of recency, frequency, and monetary metrics
 - Segment-level comparisons using treemaps and histograms
 - Revenue mix analysis by category and subcategory
-- Comparative analysis of revenue contribution and derived profit margin across segments<br>
+- Comparative analysis of revenue contribution and derived profit margin across segments

 Visualizations were designed to highlight differences in customer behavior, revenue concentration, and trade-offs between revenue and profitability.